deislabs/spiderlightning/README.md

 ### What problems does SpiderLightning address?

 Spiderlightning is a collection of common application interfaces exposed through WebAssembly intended to make cloud-native application development simpler.
 These interfaces are available to WebAssembly applications through the `slight` Command Line Interface (CLI) and host runtime that implements these interfaces using a backend of choice.
-For example, for the "message queue" interface, SpiderLightning may provide backends implemented by Azure Storage Bus, Apache Kafka, and more.
+For example, for the "message queue" interface, SpiderLightning may provide backends implemented by Azure Service Bus, Apache Kafka, and more.

 Spiderlightning's interfaces offer developers a set of provider-agnostic APIs which enable developers to write portable applications without having to take direct dependencies on vendor specific APIs and SDKs.